verifa/ansible-katas/4-roles/workspace/README.md

       mode: '0644'
 ```

-If we now look at the playbook "playbook-post-roles.yml":
+We can now look at the playbook `playbook-post-roles.yml`:

 ```yaml
 ---